Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 // later, someone replaces the built-in button with an extended version.
 InputSystem.RegisterLayout<ExtendedButtonControl>("Button");

-// PrecompiledMyDevice has implicitly been removed now as the ButtonControl it uses
+// PrecompiledMyDevice has implicitly been removed now, because the ButtonControl it uses
 // has now been replaced with ExtendedButtonControl.
 ```